tinkink-net/tutorials/docs/en/vscode/copilot-usage-and-shortcut.md

 ## What is Copilot

-Copilot (<https://copilot.github.com/>) is an AI coding aid provided by Github that provides AI-learning based coding suggestions during the coding process.
+Copilot (<https://github.com/features/copilot/>) is an AI coding aid provided by Github that provides AI-learning based coding suggestions during the coding process.
 In many cases, all that is needed is comments or function names, and Copilot can instance the complete code.

-Copilot is not yet available in full volume, and you need to request access to open it.
-Visit its official website <https://copilot.github.com/> and click the "Sign up" button to apply for access.
+Copilot is not free any more, the price is 10 dollars/month or 100 dollars/year.
+But you can try it for free for 2 months.
+Visit Github settings page (<https://github.com/settings/copilot>) and click the buttons to get access.
 Once you get the access, you can use Copilot on Github.

 ![Screenshot](/attachments/vscode/copilot-usage-and-shortcut/01.website.png)